-This project sees the completion of new clinical teaching and administrative areas for the relocation if UCL’s Eastman Dental Institute to the Grade II Listed Rockefeller Building.
+New clinical teaching and administrative areas for the relocation UCL’s Eastman Dental Institute.

 University College London had identified the need to expand and relocate the Eastman Dental Institute from outdated facilities at Grays Inn Road into a refurbished space within the Rockefeller Building in Bloomsbury.
 The Listed building, designed by Paul Waterhouse and originally opened in 1907, was the original home of the University’s Medical School and Nurses Home.
 It too required considerable technical and interior upgrades to bring it up to the standards required of contemporary medical education.
 After refurbishment, the EDI has become the dominant occupier of the building, which it shares with the Medical School, Cancer Institute Pathology, and the Institute of Women’s Health.